-Sherrie R. Savett, Chair Emeritus of the Firm, Co-Chair of the Securities Litigation Department and Qui Tam/False Claims Act Department, and member of the Firm's Management Committee, has practiced in the areas of securities litigation and class actions since 1975.
+Sherrie R. Savett, Chair Emeritus of the Firm, Co-Chair of the Securities Litigation Department and Qui Tam/False Claims Act Department, and member of the Firm's Management Committee, has practiced in the areas of securities litigation, class actions, and commercial litigation since 1975.

 Ms. Savett serves or has served as lead or co-lead counsel or as a member of the executive committee in a large number of important securities and consumer class actions in federal and state courts across the country, including: